Convergence Analysis of Machine Learning Algorithms for the Numerical Solution of Mean Field Control and Games: II -- The Finite Horizon Case: Introduction

 Our mathematical analysis of the model leads to an optimization problem for a large number of agents, for which we can identify and implement numerical schemes capable of providing stable numerical solutions.
 We prove the theoretical convergence of these approximation schemes and we demonstrate the efficiency of their implementations by comparing their outputs to solutions of benchmark models obtained either by analytical formulas or by deterministic schemes for Partial Differential Equations (PDEs).
 In particular, we solve numerically two examples with common noise.
 Although the idea of using machine learning and neural networks for control problems is not new (see e.g.~\cite{MR2137498}), the core of our numerical schemes is based on a generalization to the mean field setting of the deep learning method used very recently e.g. in~\cite{han2016deep-googlecitations,MR3736669} for control problems and partial differential equations.
-Similar ideas have been used by Fouque and Zhang in~\cite{FouqueZhang}.
-However, their work is restricted to a specific linear-quadratic problem and does not provide any theoretical convergence result.
+References~\cite{MR2137498} and \cite{han2016deep-googlecitations} tackle optimal control problems by replacing the control by a neural network.
+In our first method, we extend their idea to the case of mean field interactions and we provide bounds on the approximation error (see Theorem~\ref{thm:main-thm-discreteMKV}).
+Reference~\cite{MR3736669} approximates the solution of backward stochastic differential equations (BSDEs) by neural network.
+Our second method generalizes this approach to the case where the BSDE is coupled with a forward equation and furthermore, the system is of mean field type.
+Similar ideas have been used simultaneously by Fouque and Zhang in~\cite{FouqueZhang}.
+Although their problem features an extra difficulty due to the presence of delay, their work is restricted to a specific linear-quadratic model, and does not provide any theoretical convergence result.

 The present paper is structured as follows.
-In Section~\ref{sec:pb-assumptions}, we introduce useful notations, provide the standing assumptions and state our main results (see for example Theorem~\ref{thm:main-thm-discreteMKV}), including rates of convergence.
+In Section~\ref{sec:pb-assumptions}, we introduce useful notations, provide the standing assumptions and state our main result (see Theorem~\ref{thm:main-thm-discreteMKV}), including rates of convergence.
 In Section~\ref{sec:proof-main}, we outline the key steps for the proof of our main result.
 In Section~\ref{sec:two-num-meth}, we present two numerical methods for mean field type problems, the first one tackling directly an optimal control of MKV dynamics, and second one dealing with MKV FBSDEs.
 Last, numerical results are presented in Section~\ref{sec:numres}.

+2pt \emph{Acknowledgements: Both authors were partially supported by ARO grant AWD1005491 and NSF award AWD1005433.
+Also, we would like to thank two anonymous referees for a rigorous review of the original version of the paper.
+Their insightful comments helped us improve significantly the quality of the paper.}